KIZI/FPI/README.md

 Basic example:

-Note that you have to use pandas DataFrame as a first parametr and float as a support.
-Support can't be greater than 1 and less than
-0 or you'll get an error.
+Note that you have to use pandas DataFrame as a first parametr and float as second.
+Second parametr (support) can't be greater than 1 and less than 0 or you'll get an error.

 ```python
 from FPI import FPI